King Kong Escapes

 King Kong Escapes (キングコングの逆襲, Kingu Kongu no Gyakushū) is a 1967 kaiju film directed by Ishirō Honda, with special effects by Eiji Tsuburaya.
-The film was a Japanese–American co-production between Toho and Rankin/Bass, and stars Rhodes Reason, Linda Miller, Akira Takarada, Mie Hama, Eisei Amamoto, with Haruo Nakajima as King Kong and Hiroshi Sekita as Mechani-Kong and Gorosaurus.
-The film is loosely based on Rankin/Bass' series, The King Kong Show, and was the second and final Toho-produced film featuring King Kong.
-King Kong Escapes was released in Japan on July 22, 1967, and released in the United States on June 19, 1968.
-It is the fourth entry in the King Kong franchise.
+The film is a Japanese–American co-production between Toho and Rankin/Bass, and stars Rhodes Reason, Linda Miller, Akira Takarada, Mie Hama, Eisei Amamoto, with Haruo Nakajima as King Kong and Hiroshi Sekita as Mechani-Kong and Gorosaurus.
+The film is loosely based on Toei Animation's and Rankin/Bass' anime series The King Kong Show, and is the second and final Toho-produced film featuring King Kong, until its collaboration with Warner Bros.
+Pictures and Legendary Pictures on Godzilla vs. Kong (2021).

+King Kong Escapes (which is the fourth entry of the King Kong franchise) was released in Japan by Toho on July 22, 1967, and released in the United States by Universal Pictures on June 19, 1968, as Universal's second King Kong film.
+37 years later, it was followed by the second remake of the 1933 film as the third and final King Kong film by Universal on December 14, 2005.

 Plot

-An evil genius named Dr. Who creates Mechani-Kong, a robot version of King Kong, to dig for the highly radioactive Element X, found only at the North Pole.
-Mechani-Kong enters an ice cave and begins to dig into a glacier, but the radiation destroys its brain circuits and the robot shuts down.
+An evil mad scientist named Dr. Who creates Mechani-Kong, a mecha modeled after the legendary Mondo Island giant ape named Kong, to dig for Element X, the highly radioactive mineral found only at the North Pole.
+As Mechani-Kong enters an ice cave and begins to dig into a glacier, the Element X radiation destroys its brain circuits, causing Mechani-Kong to shut down.
 Who then sets his sights on getting the real Kong to finish the job.
-Who is taken to task by a female overseer, Madame Piranha, whose country's government is financing the doctor's schemes, and frequently berates him for his failure to get results.
+Who is taken to task by a female overseer, Madame Piranha, whose country's government is financing Who's schemes, and frequently berates him for his failure to get results.

-Meanwhile, a submarine commanded by Carl Nelson arrives at Mondo Island, where the legendary King Kong lives.
-Here, the giant ape gets into an intense fight with a giant dinosaur Gorosaurus and a sea serpent.
-He falls in love with Lt.
-Susan Watson (played by Linda Jo Miller) following in the footsteps of Ann Darrow from the 1933 film.

-Dr. Who subsequently goes to Mondo Island, abducts Kong, and brings him back to his base at the North Pole.
+Meanwhile, a submarine commanded by Carl Nelson arrives at Mondo Island, where Kong lives.
+Kong gets into an intense fight with a giant dinosaur named Gorosaurus and a sea serpent.
+He falls in love with lieutenant Susan Watson, while Who subsequently goes to Mondo Island to abduct Kong and brings him back to his base at North Pole.
 Kong is hypnotized by a flashing light device and fitted with a radio earpiece.
 Who commands Kong to retrieve Element X from the cave.
-Problems with the earpiece ensue and Who has to kidnap Susan Watson, the only person who can control Kong.
+Due to the problems with the earpiece ensue, Who kidnaps Watson, who is the only person who can control Kong.

-After Watson and her fellow officers are captured by Who, Madame Piranha unsuccessfully tries to seduce Nelson to bring him over to her side.
-Eventually Kong escapes and swims all the way to Japan where the climactic battle with Mechani-Kong transpires.
-The two giants face off at the Tokyo Tower in the finale.
-Kong prevails and destroys Mechani-Kong and kills Who and his men.
-Then Kong triumphantly swims back to his island home.
+After Watson and her fellow officers are captured by Who, Piranha unsuccessfully tries to seduce Nelson to bring him over to her side.
+Eventually, Kong escapes and swims all the way to Japan where he battles Mechani-Kong in Tokyo.
+As two monsters face off at the Tokyo Tower, Kong prevails and destroys Mechani-Kong and kills Who and his henchmen.
+In the end, Kong triumphantly swims back to Mondo Island.